our natural-Dyeing process

 At Madda Studio, we use natural dyes following the logic of color theory.
 Cochineal (red), indigo (blue) and marigold (yellow) are our primary colors.
-From their mixture, we obtain secondary colors: green, purple and orange.
-Following this logic, we get infinite variants by superimposing colors and varying proportions.
+By mixing them, we obtain secondary colors: green, purple and orange.
+Following this logic, we get infinite variations of color by combining natural dyes in different proportions.
+Our vibrant palette arises from a complex process of superimposing colors.

-Different shades of color are “built” through successive baths.
-By introducing other natural materials, such as lime, we create additional variations.
-This “building’ method of color development enables the creation of intricate hues and more depths of color.
-Each project poses challenges that push us to continue experimenting and creating new colors.
+Different shades of color are ‘built’ through successive baths.
+By introducing other natural materials, such as lime, we create further variations.
+This ‘building’ method of color development allows us to develop intricate hues and greater depths of color.
+Each project presents unique challenges that inspire us to continue experimenting and discovering new shades.

-All of the materials we use at Madda Studio come from certified local producers or waste we recycle.
-Our cochineal is sourced from a local farm in Oaxaca; our indigo comes from Isthmus of Tehuantepec, the southern part of the state of Oaxaca; we collect our marigolds from the altars after the celebration of Día de Los Muertos in November.
+All of the materials we use at Madda Studio come from certified local producers or are recycled from waste.
+Our cochineal is sourced from a local farm in Oaxaca; our indigo comes from Isthmus of Tehuantepec, in the southern part of the state of Oaxaca; and we collect our marigolds from altars after Día de Los Muertos celebrations in November.

 Madda Studio Natural dye color for Mexico products